dsr-secure64/nfv-dns-rest-api/README.md

 To view the project in Atom:

+1. Start the Atom editor
-1. Open the RAML directory
+2. Open the RAML directory
-2. Open the command_and_control-v1.raml file
+3. Select and open the command_and_control-v1.raml file

+* api-workbench provides a UI to navigate the model
-3. To see an HTML view of the model, navigate to Packages->API Workbench->Open API Console
+  * From within Atom, select Packages->API Workbench->Open API Console

 ### Implementation Notes

 The master_api.raml file is the Secure64 current DNS Rest API.
-It is not part of the Ve-VNFM model.
+It is not part of the Ve-VNFM model and is provided for reference only.

 ## General Design Goals

-For more information on the design goals of this ReST specification, please see [The design criteria in the docs section] (docs/rest-api-eval-design-criteria.md).
+For overall ReST API deisgn considerations, please see the ['ReST API evaluation and design criteria'](docs/rest-api-eval-design-criteria.md).